BerWang/web/02 Agile Planning.md

 5. Finally transfer this information to a digital board such as Trello or even a spreadsheet.

 You now have a product roadmap.
 Because your client has been actively involved in the process they will be happy with your plans and because the development team were also involved, they will also fully understand not only what needs to be done but also why.
 This roadmap is a live document and will be updated on a regular basis.
 In a permanent lab this would be left on view at all times (radiator vs icebox).

+## Documentation

+As a group decide on the tools you will be using to capture project documentation.

+1. What type of documentation do you anticipate recording?
+2. What tools will you use?
+3. Who will act as final arbiter?

 ## Technical Planning